edgarinvillegas/reactjs.org/content/docs/handling-events.md

   - "docs/events-ko-KR.html"
 ---

+_(Typescript TODO: All has been translated, except external CodePen examples)_

 Handling events with React elements is very similar to handling events on DOM elements.
 There are some syntactic differences:

 * React events are named using camelCase, rather than lowercase.